Dr. Jocelyn Thorpe, Women’s and Gender Studies ($3,000)

 Dr. Jerome Cranston, Education ($2,000)

-Cranston will interview diaspora teachers who work in schools in refugee and/or resettlement camps in Nepal (Bhutanese refugees) and Thailand (refugees who fled Myanmar).
-The goals of the research study are to: determine what the concept of peace means to these teachers, describe the conceptual models of peace education these teachers use and explain how teachers in refugee camps employ a pedagogy for peace that involves and engages diaspora refugee youth.
+Cranston interviewed diaspora teachers who work in schools in refugee and/or resettlement camps in Nepal (Bhutanese refugees) .
+The goals of the research study were to: determine what the concept of peace means to these teachers, describe the conceptual models of peace education these teachers use and explain how teachers in refugee camps employ a pedagogy for peace that involves and engages diaspora refugee youth.

 Examining the outcomes of the 2014 Summer Institute: The fourth R: A global perspective on teaching and leading human rights education

 The summer institute was designed as a collaborative venture between two University of Manitoba Education professors (Jerome Cranston and Melanie Janzen) and the Canadian Museum for Human Rights.
 The institute drew extensively from experts from various academic disciplines and traditions outside of Education to examine the theories, topics and issues in relation to human rights education, particularly within the context of the establishment of the CMHR.
 This study examined the effects and effectiveness of the summer institute from the perspectives of the students who participated in the course, the experts who were invited to present on a range of human rights topics and issues, and the instructors who co-ordinated and co-taught the institute courses.